I love going to concerts and I enjoy giving tips on how to dress for these events.

 Concert Wear for Classical Music

-- Formal/semi-formal attire if your ticket cost more than forty dollars, you are in a large city, and the venue is a concert hall or theater.
+- Formal/semi-formal attire if your ticket costs more than 40 dollars, you are in a large city, and the venue is a concert hall or theater.
 You could get away with more casual, but don't try wearing a T-shirt.

 - Dress down if the classical concert is an outdoor event, especially if you will be expected to sit on a lawn or bring lawn chairs.